The NCAA Football Playoffs dilemma

 The NCAA Football Playoffs.
-Sucks.
+Suck.

 Here is how I see it.
 The only thing that matters in the NCAA Football Playoffs is the SEC.

 You know the SEC?
 Those football factories that bend otherwise non-college worthy athletes into student athletes?
-Those bastions of higher learning that cares as much about college football as the Vatican does about Roman Catholicism.
+Those bastions of higher learning that care as much about college football as the Vatican does about Roman Catholicism.

 Let me be fair

 I love picking on the SEC.
 But I could just as easily have inserted the Big 10, ACC, Pac 12 or Big 12 Conference.

 Even the MAC cares about winning football at least as much as it does for education.
 At the end of the day, athletics excite alums and most could give a shit about how many Rhodes Scholars it produces.

 Go ahead, pick your favorite college team.
 Now name the starting QB?
 Name any Rhodes Scholars?
 Point made.

 University life in the US revolves around sports.
 Academics only matters in a peripheral way.
 The biggest conferences are minor-league athletic factories.